Major donors; they’re white, over 60 and male right? Wrong!

-Since #Blacklivesmatter I’ve become more consciously aware of my white privilege and how it’s helped me get to where I am.
-Since then I’ve been reading, listening and learning, for my own anti-racism journey, and also to understand the dynamic of philanthropy where (often) white, wealthy men can wield incredible power through their giving priorities.
-I’ve also been trying to take action.
+I’ve been on, I am on, a journey.
+I’ve become consciously aware of my white privilege since #Blacklivesmatter and how it’s helped me get to where I am.
+I’m consistently reading, listening and learning, for my own anti-racism journey, and also to understand the dynamic of philanthropy where (often) white, wealthy men can wield incredible power through their giving priorities.
+I’ve been weaving this into Summit’s work, encouraging charities to take action.

 “Most times, the way isn’t clear, but you want to start anyway.
 It is in starting with the first step that other steps become clearer.”